Dead2/CryptoGoblin/README.md

 Detailed tuning information can be found in the TUNING.txt file

 ## Windows
 Download the pre-compiled release here https://github.com/Dead2/CryptoGoblin/releases

+## compile
-## Linux compilation using build.sh
+Linux compilation using build.sh
 This will build with LTO enabled, and some really aggressive optimization flags.

 If you are lucky, this might give you anything from 0% to 60% improvement, if you are not lucky